 - they feel the problem is too serious to deal with informally

-A grievance is where an employee makes a formal complaint to their employer.
+A grievance is a formal complaint to an employer.

 If the problem is still not resolved, they might be able to make a claim to an employment tribunal.

-If an employee's tribunal claim is successful, an employer might have to take action for other employees who are affected.
-The other employees do not need to have made a claim.
+If a tribunal claim is successful, an employer might have to take action for other workers who are affected.
+The other workers do not need to have made a claim.